 Soon after arriving in Seattle, my mother found a job as a secretary for the Better Business Bureau, on the eighth floor of the Central Building at 810 3rd Avenue.
-The Japanese consulate's office was on the sixth floor, and Jean Kurosaka, a recent UW graduate fluent in Japanese, was hired as consular secretary there in late 1930.
+The Japanese consulate's office was on the sixth floor, and Jean Kurosaka, a recent UW graduate fluent in Japanese, was hired as consular secretary there in early 1930s.
 My mother and she would usually catch the same elevator in the morning, and they began to chat.
 They started lunching together and soon a very close friendship took hold that would endure through war and peace for more than half a century.

 Jean's background was entirely different from that of my parents.
 Her birth name was Yasuko Kurosaka, Yasu to her family.
 She was American, a Seattle-born Nisei, city-raised and a graduate of the University of Washington.
 Jean's father, Kichijiro, born in Nagano, Japan, in 1885, came to Seattle in 1905.
 Within a year he had married Ren Kobayashi, also a Japanese immigrant, born in 1886.
 They had eight children -- six girls and two boys.
 Jean, the oldest, was born January 15, 1908.